Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the local case

 \subsection{At least two recurrent outer components}

-We now prove the Dichotomy Lemma in the case where there are at least two recurrent outer components.
+This section deals with the case where there are at least two recurrent outer components.
+We will see that in this case, the second alternative holds in the Dichotomy Lemma.

+\begin{exampl} A typical situation with two recurrent components is given by the following template: \mypic{137} This template generates a single path corresponding to a depth-first traversal of the decomposition; in particular it has a linearisation of bounded width.
+In a decomposition using this template, contexts look like this: \mypic{138} Here there are two recurrent components, $\{a\}$ and $\{c\}$, and $b$ is not part of an outer component. \end{exampl}

+In fact, we will prove that whenever there are at least two recurrent components, decompositions behave in a similar fashion, i.e.~they are essentially a folded path.

-\begin{lemma} Let $\Tt$ be a uniform class of tree decompositions, which: \begin{enumerate} \item has the local edge property; \item there are at least two outer components that are recurrent; \item the local sub-decompositions have linearisations of bounded width;
+\begin{lemma} Let $\Tt$ be a class of $k$-tree decompositions which is uniform, connected, local, and admits at least two recurrent outer components.
+If $\Tt$ is locally linear, then it is linear. \end{lemma}